 There is no separate application for merit-based fellowships; the School identifies those MBA applicants who demonstrate outstanding potential.
 For priority consideration of merit-based fellowships, prospective students should complete their applications for admission to the full-time Columbia MBA Program by the Round 1 or Round 2 deadline.
 If you are awarded a fellowship, you will receive a status change email from the Admissions office with information about your award and whether or not it is renewable for your second year.
 Only August-entry MBA students are considered for merit-based fellowships in the first year.

 Highlighted below are some of the numerous Columbia Business School's fellowships offered.

-Board of Overseers Fellowship
+CBS Board Fellowship

 Meyer Feldberg Distinguished Fellowship Program

 One of the School's most prestigious awards, the Feldberg Fellowship is given each year to select entering students who have demonstrated extraordinary leadership potential, as well as academic excellence.
 Ambitious and energetic, these entering students will have a proven record of success in areas as diverse as entrepreneurship, finance, military, and social enterprise.
 Selection as a Feldberg Fellow provides full tuition and lifelong membership in an elite group of similarly driven students, alumni, and donors.